Kelleyc718/teddy-javascript-assessment-ii/README.md

     - Working with values, variables, and data types
     - Using assignment and comparisson operators
     - String and array manipulation
+    - Creating arrays and objects
     - Accessing and setting properties on objects
-    - Writing functions that accept inputs and return the correct answer
+    - Writing functions

 ## Instructions

-0. *Carefully* read all the instructions and problems.
+0. *Carefully* read all the instructions and problems before beginning your work.

 1. Clone this repository to your local projects directory